Activity note: You may check in to hotel anytime after 3 pm. Meet group in the Broadway Meeting Room at 4:15.

 Dinner: Enjoy the Irish presence in St. Louis tonight at McGurk's Irish Restaurant and Pub.

 Evening: Optional Movie: "Articulate Space", The Architectural Heritage of St. Louis.
-A documentary by James F. Scott, that tells a historical story of St. Louis, stressing the relationship between architecture and community life.
+(In the Broadway Meeting Room) A documentary by James F. Scott, that tells a historical story of St. Louis, stressing the relationship between architecture and community life.
 It shows how the river city of Laclede and Chouteau raised its unique monuments, yet gradually gave way to a city of rails and freeways.
 It is more than a journey among masterpieces of brick, stone, and metal such as Eads bridge, Sullivan's Wainwright Building, Cass Gilbert's Art Museum.
 Modernists who have fashioned the new look of the city, including the soaring Saarinen Arch and the renovation of Union Station are also singled out for attention.
 The real focus of the movie is the St. Louis urban context in which building occurs, the social energy which transforms mere physical space into "life space".
 Past and present are bound together in intricate and exciting ways.

 Activity note: We will view the historic cemetery while on the bus with optional stops to get on and off for closer viewing.
 The trip to the brewery requires walking, escalators, and standing.
 A shortened tour is optional.